 Writing can be quite a rewarding and relaxing way to relish in a bit of self care.
 When you are feeling burned out or overwhelmed, you can make journal entries or create a blog post.
 Sitting down and transferring your thoughts to notes is almost therapeutic, whether digitally or by hand.
 Your writing could have a purpose like starting a gratitude list or writing down goals.
 Otherwise, it could be free writing that involves writing about whatever comes to mind without any plan or agenda.

 12. Listen to Empowering Podcasts

 There is no denying the busyness of life these days as there are lots of batons to juggle.
 It seems as if there is always somewhere that needs tidying or cleaning and it can feel like no time is left to learn or read.
-Podcasts provide a remarkable way of introducing or re-introducing learning, skills development or positivity back into your life.
+Podcasts on self care provide a remarkable way of introducing or re-introducing learning, skills development or positivity back into your life.

 You can play an episode while exercising, commuting or doing chores.
 You could also consider listening to a podcast that relates to a task you are undertaking as that could motivate you to get it done.
 It could also provide inspiration for the rest of the day.